MartinTommy/eshop-api-alza/README.md

    }
    ```

-   If you're using SQL Server with Docker, use the appropriate connection string (e.g., using localhost with the Docker port or using SQL Server authentication).
+   If you're using SQL Server on localhost with database "EshopDbAlza", the connection string should be set up correctly by default.

 ## Running the Application